Ford's Vignale to join European upmarket car chase

 “The potential for differentiation through a product’s features has largely been exhausted - models and brands are increasingly homogenous and hence perceived as interchangeable,” consultancy firm Arthur D. Little concluded in a study published last week.

-France’s PSA Peugeot Citroen (PEUP.PA), for example, is achieving some success by using the pedigree of its DS model, known as the “Goddess”, to redefine a new range of premium Citroens.
+France’s PSA Peugeot Citroen, for example, is achieving some success by using the pedigree of its DS model, known as the “Goddess”, to redefine a new range of premium Citroens.

 ADAC, Europe’s largest automobile club, said that responses from its annual customer satisfaction survey support Ford’s strategy, since the DS line seems to have had a positive impact on the image of the PSA group in the eyes of German car owners.